ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

     to print as a report when checking ends.

-add-license-headers
+Add-license-headers
 -------------------
 The goal of `add-license-headers` is to add and update license headers for files with `REUSE <https://reuse.software/>`_.
-By default, the hook will run on proto files in any directory, as well as python files within directories named ``src``, ``examples``, and ``tests``.
+By default, the hook runs on proto files in any directory, as well as python files within directories named ``src``, ``examples``, and ``tests``.
 The license that is added to the files can be found in the `ansys/pre-commit-hooks repository - MIT.txt